 Emerging research is showing a role for vitamin K2 in the prevention of vascular dementia, and other forms such as Alzheimer’s disease.
 After all, anything that’s good for blood vessel health is great for overall brain health (46, 47, 48).

 Of interest is the lower levels of K2 in patients with multiple sclerosis, a disease of the neuron’s myelin.
 Whether a low intake of vitamin K2 is a risk factor in those who are genetically at risk for MS is unknown.

 Lower amounts of K2 seen in MS may be due to depletion, lower production in the gut (but gut production isn’t a reliable source even in healthy people), reduced dietary consumption and absorption (51).

-Regardless, vitamin K2 is important for the entire central nervous system, which the brain is part of, as well as the spinal chord (52).
+Regardless, vitamin K2 is important for the entire central nervous system, which the brain is part of, as well as the spinal cord (52).
 Getting more K2 can only be a good thing.

 Vitamin K2 foods

 MK-4 is exclusively made by animal tissues and is therefore found in foods like butter, cheeses, eggs, dark meat in some fowl, liver and liver pate.
 Ideology aside, pastured versions of these foods have more vitamin K2 (53).

 Modern farming practices, while safe, provide a nutritious and relatively inexpensive food supply, but has resulted in decreased amounts of a couple of nutrients, K2 being one of them.
 Cows, pigs, chickens have bacteria that can normally turn vitamin K1, found in grasses, into ample amounts of vitamin K2-MK-4.
 An unintended consequence of livestock not being grass-fed is a decrease in the amount of K1 in their diets.

 MK-7 is found abundantly in fermented foods such as natto, tempeh, miso, sauerkraut, and aged cheeses (54).

 FACT: Although cows’ milk is low in vitamin K2, aged cheeses are still a good source.
 The bacteria that are used to make cheese are able to convert vitamin K1 into K2.